pratyakshm/WinRice/doc/Settings.md

 Windows Update, at least in the media, is reputed to cause more problems than offer solutions.
 Since 2019, however, Microsoft has begun to leverage Microsoft Cloud to use and train ML models that offer intelligent Windows Update rollouts - and it is working.
 Windows Update experience has globally improved for millions of devices, and there are far less adverse post update scenarios that users face at present day compared to circa 2017.

-While Microsoft's ML performs quite a good job in itself, WinRice still applies policies to Windows Update, once the user asks it to do so.
+While Microsoft's ML performs quite a good job in itself, WinRice still applies policies to Windows Update, if the user asks it to do so.

 ### List of Windows Update policies:
 - Disabling of automatic updates